Our service now covers areas all across Canada

-As time passed, single-family homes became the norm and the tradition of living between several generations in the same property was lost, at least in the West.
-However, these days, there is a certain upswing in the popularity of intergenerational (or multigenerational) homes.
-These types of properties are also known as in-law suites, granny pods or secondary suites, among other names.
+As time passed, single-family homes became the norm and the tradition of living between several generations on the same property was lost, at least in the West.
+However, nowadays, there is a certain upswing in the popularity of intergenerational (or multigenerational) homes.

 There isn't a unique type of intergenerational home.
-We can find something for all tastes and preferences.
+There is something for everyone's preferences.
 Here are a few examples:

 Photo: MyMove

-The first example that attracted our attention in this list is a property that hosts two individual homes.
+The first example that was of interest in this list is a property that hosts two single-family homes.
 The main home is occupied by the family with children, whilst the smaller home is used as a dwelling for the grandparents.

-There is a disparity between the sizes of the homes, but these perfectly suit the needs of each person.
-The yard is shared, with a pool, a spa and a welcoming patio for all to enjoy.
+There is a disparity between the sizes of the homes, but these perfectly suit the needs of each family.
+The yard is shared, with a pool, spa and intimate patio for all to enjoy.

 Photo: House and Home

-In some cases, an individual accommodation is built in the basement of the home.
+In some cases, a separate suite is built in the basement of the home.
 This involves having to find a way to create a living space that is welcoming and full of natural light.
 If you are already a homeowner, you may consider a basement refurbishing project.

-Otherwise, if you decide to work with a real estate agent to buy a new home, the presence of a basement may become one of your requirements.
+Otherwise, if you decide to work with a real estate agent to buy a new home, having a basement may become conditional.

 Photo: The Design Files